Tisila/markdown-cv/index.md

 ### GRIDS-Apps

 **Project Reach**
-Collaborated with a team of developers with aid of Kanban and Slack, to build an enhanced calculator with Universal Windows Platform in Visual Basic.
+Collaborated with a team of developers, with aid of Kanban and Slack, to build an enhanced calculator with Universal Windows Platform in Visual Basic.
 I provided manual tests and unit-tests for the application using MSTest framework.

 **[GRIDSApps.tk](https://gridsapps.tk/)**
-Developed a Hugo website with Firebase hosting to showcase the projects and workshops content of the GRIDS Research Group, of the University of Aveiro.
+Developed a Hugo website with Firebase hosting, to showcase the projects and workshops content of the GRIDS Research Group (University of Aveiro).

 **Project Smells-A-Lot**
-Built an Android application with Bluetooth connectivity to a 3D printed box with a microcontroller which emitted scents.
+Built an Android application with Bluetooth connectivity to a microcontroller which emitted scents.
-The goal was to emit specific comforting scents towards an autistic child to provide a stress relief button.
+The project's goal was to emit specific comforting scents towards an autistic child to provide a stress relief button.
 This tool was used for further investigations at the University of Aveiro Psychology labs.
-The team was managed through a Kanban system Trello.
+The team worked in Kanban using Trello.

 **GRIDS Stub**
 A template for Android applications developed to provide a kickstart for interested students.
-Presented at SRGx, a 5-minute pitch showcasing the advances being done in the GRIDS Research Group.
+Presented in a 5-minute pitch showcasing the advances being done in the GRIDS Research Group.
-Many mechanical engineering department students used the template to build their applications.
+Mechanical engineering students used the template to build their applications.

 References: [GRIDS.web.ua.pt](http://grids.web.ua.pt/index.php/projects/grids_apps/)

 ### Personal

 **[MECSOL](https://play.google.com/store/apps/details?id=tk.rlta.mecsol)**
-Created an Android application to boost the confirmation of solid mechanics problem solutions as well as its reliability.
+Created an Android application to boost the validation of solid mechanics problems.
-The app was deployed to Google Play and is the recommended tool by teachers of solid mechanics to validate the class problem's results.
+The app was deployed to Google Play and is the recommended tool by Aveiro Solid Mechanics' Professors to validate the class problem's results.

 **[Cookidump](https://github.com/auino/cookidump)**
 Built a new solution for an existing repository that enables offline access to recipes hosted on Bimby/Termomix website.